devflowinc/ruby-sdk/docs/FileApi.md

 > Array&lt;File&gt; get_dataset_files_handler(tr_dataset, dataset_id, page)

-get_dataset_files
+Get Files for Dataset

-get_dataset_files  Get all files which belong to a given dataset specified by the dataset_id parameter.
+Get Files for Dataset  Get all files which belong to a given dataset specified by the dataset_id parameter.
 10 files are returned per page.

 ### Examples